Photonico/Computational_Physics_Topics/README.md

 ## About this repository

-A lecture on Quantum Physics including some Classical Physics with the applications by Julia Language.
+A lecture on Quantum Physics including some Classical Physics with the applications by Python Language.
 This is a long-term plan I want to do.

 Enjoy it!